Exposure Control Plans

 Does your worksite have any of these health hazards or operations?

 CHAMP provides focus on high hazard substances your workers may be exposed on the jobsite.
-The regulator wants to see you have addressed these hazards of special concern.
+The regulator wants to see you have addressed these occupational hazards of special concern.
 If you have any of these substances on the jobsite you need an Exposure Control Plan.
-If your workers are exposed to the following hazards, you need to address how you are protecting them:

 The CHAMP Advantage

 Some companies pay lip service to saying they are safe.
 But the CHAMP method proves you live safety as a company.
 The advantage of Chemscape’s chemical management approach is when you work for another prime contractor you can show them you have CHAMP implemented and are ready for business.

 By using our workplace hazard assessment tool you will:

 Have an ECP that will adapt and change with your business